kubesphere/dev-guide/sites/extension-dev-guide/content/en/examples/third-party-component-integration-example/_index.md

 ---
 title: Integrate with Third-Party Systems
 weight: 2
-description: Integrate with third-party tools and systems that have existing web UIs
+description: Integrate with third-party tools and systems that have existing web UIs.
 ---

 This section provides an example of integrating Weave Scope into extensions to help you familiarize how to quickly integrate third-party tools and systems with existing web UIs.